esghhe/timed-quiz/README.md

 ## Instructions
 1. Click "Start Quiz"
    * Timer on the top right will start to run
-   * Total time is 150 second with 12 questions in total
+   * Total time is 60 second with five questions in total
    * The "View High Scores" link on the top left will direct the user to view all current high scores